michidk/winget-updater/README.md

 - `repo`: The GitHub repository to check for the latest release.
   - **Required**: ✅
   - **Example**: `michidk/vscli`
 - `url`: The URL(s) to the latest release.
-Can also be a comma separated list.
+Can also be a comma-separated list.
 Use the placeholder `{VERSION}` to specify where the version should be inserted.
 The placeholder contains the version without `v`, e.g. `1.2.3`.
   - **Required**: ✅
   - **Example**: `https://github.com/michidk/vscli/releases/download/v{VERSION}/vscli-x86_64-pc-windows-msvc.zip`
 - `custom-fork-owner`: The owner of the `winget-pkgs` repo fork to use.
 If not specified, the owner of the repository where the action is used will be used.